 Step 4: Now you have successfully identified your inactive customers.
 If the number of filtered customers is too small or too big, try to adjust the values until you can reach a reasonable balance.
 When you are happy with the result, save your segment so that you can use it later.

 How to retain inactive customers

 Identifying and segmenting inactive customers is the first step towards a successful reactivation campaign.
-With this data at hand, you can create tailored marketing campaigns and reach out to inactive customers with personalized messages and offers.
-This article includes some interesting tactics and good practices.
+With this data at hand, you can create tailored marketing campaigns and reach out to inactive customers with personalization at scale approach.
+For inactive customers in WooCommerce we have an exclusive post with interesting tactics and good practices.

 Reach out and ask for feedback

 This one is the most straightforward and effective method sometimes.
 With the list of inactive customers you’ve created with their email addresses, you can send a message asking them what happened and how you can bring them back into the loop again.
 This direct and honest way of reaching out will catch many people off guard, however many of your customers will appreciate that you took the effort to meet their needs.